fnalways/terminus-docs/docs/manual/use-cases/stable-diffusion.md

 If you need to remove `--xformers`:

 :::info
-Only Terminus admin can adjust system parameters through the Control Hub app.
+Only Olares admin can adjust system parameters through the Control Hub app.
 :::

 1. Open Control Hub, and navigate to **Browse**.